 - Public International Law – charting the application of legal rules which regulate relations between states, including the relevance of customary law, the establishment of treaties to promote state responsibility and the liability of state where these rules are breached.

-You'll select your options from the following list, unless you have studied them previously:
+You'll select your options from the following list, unless you have studied them as core modules previously:

 - Commercial Theories